Hundred Days

 Napoleon returned while the Congress of Vienna was sitting.
-On 13March, seven days before Napoleon reached Paris, the powers at the Congress of Vienna declared him an outlaw, and on 25March Austria, Prussia, Russia and the United Kingdom, the four Great Powers and key members of the Seventh Coalition, bound themselves to put 150,000 men each into the field to end his rule.
-This set the stage for the last conflict in the Napoleonic Wars, the defeat of Napoleon at the Battle of Waterloo, the second restoration of the French kingdom, and the permanent exile of Napoleon to the distant island of Saint Helena, where he died in May 1821.
+On 13 March, seven days before Napoleon reached Paris, the powers at the Congress of Vienna declared him an outlaw, and on 25 March, Austria, Prussia, Russia and the United Kingdom, the four Great Powers and key members of the Seventh Coalition, bound themselves to put 150,000 men each into the field to end his rule.
+This set the stage for the last conflict in the Napoleonic Wars, the defeat of Napoleon at the Battle of Waterloo, the second restoration of the French kingdom, and the permanent exile of Napoleon to the distant island of Saint Helena, where he died in 1821.

 Background

 Napoleon's rise and fall

 The French Revolutionary and Napoleonic Wars pitted France against various coalitions of other European nations nearly continuously from 1792 onward.
 The overthrow and subsequent public execution of Louis XVI in France had greatly disturbed other European leaders, who vowed to crush the French Republic.
 Rather than leading to France's defeat, the wars allowed the revolutionary regime to expand beyond its borders and create client republics.
 The success of the French forces made a hero out of their best commander, Napoleon Bonaparte.
 In 1799, Napoleon staged a successful coup d'état and became First Consul of the new French Consulate.
 Five years later, he crowned himself Emperor Napoleon I.

 The rise of Napoleon troubled the other European powers as much as the earlier revolutionary regime had.
 Despite the formation of new coalitions against him, Napoleon's forces continued to conquer much of Europe.
 The tide of war began to turn after a disastrous French invasion of Russia in 1812 that resulted in the loss of much of Napoleon's army.
 The following year, during the War of the Sixth Coalition, Coalition forces defeated the French in the Battle of Leipzig.

 Following its victory at Leipzig, the Coalition vowed to press on to Paris and depose Napoleon.
 In the last week of February 1814, Prussian Field Marshal Gebhard Leberecht von Blücher advanced on Paris.
 After multiple attacks, manoeuvring, and reinforcements on both sides, Blücher won the Battle of Laon in early March 1814; this victory prevented the coalition army from being pushed north out of France.
 The Battle of Reims went to Napoleon, but this victory was followed by successive defeats from increasingly overwhelming odds.
 Coalition forces entered Paris after the Battle of Montmartre on 30 March 1814.

 On 6 April 1814, Napoleon abdicated his throne, leading to the accession of Louis XVIII and the first Bourbon Restoration a month later.
 The defeated Napoleon was exiled to the island of Elba off the coast of Tuscany, while the victorious Coalition sought to redraw the map of Europe at the Congress of Vienna.